QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   execution history to the two numbers (Schwab sums its execution legs and takes the newest leg's price).
 A plugin whose leg ids are derived rather than returned by the broker should verify they resolve and warn when they do not — the service skips silently.
-- Routing: passing snapshots through its message handler and forwarding `OrderEvents` to `OnOrderEvents`.
+- Routing: handing the service its message handler at construction and forwarding `OrderEvents` to `OnOrderEvents`.
 - Reporting without the stream: Schwab's submit and replace events from the REST reply stay in the plugin; the service only asks that they seed the registry (see "One registry for the stream and the poll").
 - Deciding what an unacknowledged order means.